BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/00 - Prerequisites.md

 - **Microsoft Azure**: This workshop uses the Microsoft Azure platform to host the Kubernetes cluster (using the Azure Kubernetes Service), and optionally you can deploy a system there to act as a workstation.
 You can use a free Azure account, an MSDN Account, your own account, or potentially one provided for you, as long as you can create about $100.00 (U.S.) worth of assets.
 - **SQL Server Big Data Cluster credentials** - As of this writing, you must have an invitation code to install and configure SQL Server Big Data Clusters.
 - **Azure Command Line Interface**: The Azure CLI allows you to work from the command line on multiple platforms to interact with your Azure subscription, and also has control statements for AKS.
-- **Python (3)**: Python version 3.5 is used by the SQL Server programs to deploy and manage a SQL Server Big Data Cluster.
+- **Python (3)**: Python version 3.5 (and higher) is used by the SQL Server programs to deploy and manage a SQL Server Big Data Cluster.
 - **The pip3 Package**: The Python package manager *pip3* is used to install various SQL Server BDC deployment and configuration tools.
 - **The kubectl program**: The *kubectl* program is the command-line control feature for Kubernetes.
 - **The mssqlctl program**: The *mssqlctl* program is the deployment and configuration tool for SQL Server Big Data Clusters.